Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 The transportation and logistics industry is cyclical in nature, and established players have adapted their strategies to counter the cyclicity, with the intent of surviving the troughs and maximizing profits during the peaks.
 Their control of assets, relationships with customers, and financial wherewithal enable them to play industry cycles successfully.

-Digital freight forwarders lack these advantages, and instead are under pressure to deliver consistently high growth and capture market share; a task rendered difficult due to the cyclical downturns.
+Digital freight forwarders lack these advantages and instead are under pressure to deliver consistently high growth and capture market share, a task rendered difficult due to the cyclical downturns.

 This divergent strategic approach can jeopardize the survival of digital forwarders, as their success parameters are not consistent with the industry’s operational dynamics.